Scarlet (2022 film): Production

-In April 2021, it was announced Juliette Jouan, Raphaël Thierry, Louis Garrel, and Noémie Lvovsky had joined the cast of the film, with Pietro Marcello directing from a screenplay he wrote, with Arte set to produce.
+In April 2021, it was announced Juliette Jouan, Raphaël Thiéry, Louis Garrel, and Noémie Lvovsky had joined the cast of the film, with Pietro Marcello directing from a screenplay he wrote, with Arte set to produce.
 In August 2021, Ernst Umhauer, François Négret and Yolande Moreau joined the cast of the film.

 Principal photography began in August 2021.

 Release

 It had its world premiere at the 2022 Cannes Film Festival on 18 May 2022, in the Directors Fortnight section.
 The film was invited in Gala Presentation section of 27th Busan International Film Festival to be screened in October 2022.